We’re founders who invest in early-stage startups and help other founders build successful businesses.

 What's your check size?

-Our typical check size is $50K to $100K, which fits well into most rounds.
+We invest $50K to $200K depending on the size of round.
 We don't lead and instead look to partner with other investors.
 Often, we will be one of the first checks in and then work with founders to identify a lead investor and strategic angels.

 How do you evaluate companies?